harshavardhanreddybindela/languagetranslator/README.md

 What is integrity attribute in the link tag?
 The integrity property of the HTMLLinkElement interface is a string containing **inline metadata** that a **browser** can **use** to **verify** that a **fetched resource has been delivered without unexpected manipulation**.

-How to create a project in the Azure Translator

-Detailed ax